socketsupply/socket-examples/desktop-node-preact/README.md

 ### compile tests
 The `ssc compile` command takes an argument `--test`.
 If you pass `--test`, then the app will be compiled with tests, which are defined in `./build.js`

+This will build all the test files located in the test directory, here `./test/`.
+That way we can compile the application, then you can run any of the tests without needing to re-compile.
+Also, test filenames should not conflict with the application code filenames.

 ```js
 const isTest = process.argv.some(str => str.includes('--test'))
 if (isTest) {